MicrosoftDocs/memdocs/windows-365/relative-cloud-pc-performance.md

 The 16 vCPU / 64-GB RAM / 512-GB storage size is meant to accommodate more processor intensive workloads.
 It's up to 14% faster than the 8 vCPU / 32-GB RAM / 512-GB storage size.

 If you plan on running CPU-intensive workloads, the differences are going to be more noticeable and favor a greater number of processors.
 For example, workloads that require processing large datasets and have strict latency requirements during compilation work best with 16 vCPU sizes.
-For example, workloads like business analytics tools with large datasets in the 64-bit version of Microsoft Excel work best with 8 vCPU.
 By contrast, the 4 vCPU size is popular among Windows 365 customers with employees who only use Microsoft Teams, browsers, or Microsoft applications.

 ## Choosing the Cloud PC size for your users